Welcome to the new Worcester.edu!

 PM-940 Leadership Skills & Group Dynamics

 Explores the nature and principles of effective group and organizational leadership.
-Students participate in a group which studies its own leadership process.
-Examples will be taken from therapy groups, business/organizational situations, classrooms and other case studies.
-Emphasis upon the components of effective leadership and fellowship in small groups and organizations.
-Group formation, group roles, group stages, and group conflicts are studied.
+Students participate in a group that studies its own leadership process.
+Examples are taken from therapy groups, business/organizational situations, classrooms, and other case studies.

 3 credits